Concordium/concordium.github.io/source/shared/net/desktop-wallet/add-baker-pool-dw.rst

 #.
 In the Desktop Wallet, Verify that the **Transaction details** are as you intended, select **I am sure that the proposed changes are correct**, and then select **Generate and Sign**.

 #.
 On the Ledger, there's a message saying **Review transaction**.
 Verify that the sender account is correct and navigate to the right.
-Verify that the Ledger shows the correct amount to delegate and navigate to the right.
-Verify that the restake preference is correct and navigate to the right.
-Verify that the delegation target is correct and navigate to the right.
+Verify that the pool status is correct and navigate to the right.
+Verify that the metadata URL is correct and navigate to the right.

 #.
 The Ledger says **Sign transaction**.
 Press both buttons to sign the transaction.
 The Ledger says **Concordium is ready**.